fbpx

 Larimeloom

-Larimeloom wedding gowns are beautifully designed and individually crafted by hand in Reggio Emilia, Italy.
-Each dress is entirely custom made-to-measure using only natural, sustainable and high quality materials.
-I love their commitment to reducing waste – not only does Larimeloom make the most of their fabric scraps but they only produce dresses as necessary, i.e. without middlemen, leftovers or waste.
-Whether you’re in the market for a unique two-piece Boho style wedding dress, short lace dress, or an elegant wedding gown, Larimeloom has a variety of unique and modern styles available for the eco-conscious bride to choose from.
+Larimeloom, based in Reggio Emilia, Italy, specializes in exquisitely designed, handcrafted wedding gowns.
+Each dress is custom-made to measure, utilizing only natural, sustainable, and high-quality materials.
+I love their commitment to reducing waste — Larimeloom skillfully uses fabric scraps and adheres to a production model that minimizes waste by creating dresses only as needed.
+Whether you’re in the market for a unique two-piece Boho style wedding dress, a short lace dress, or an elegant wedding gown, Larimeloom has a variety of unique and modern styles available for the eco-conscious bride to choose from.

 Doing Good: